SD-interp/qk-spectral-analysis/README.md

 Defines model families and corresponding pretrained models.

 * **Classification Notebooks**\
-For details about the Classifcation_A and Classifcation_B refer to the post linked above
+For details about the Classifcation_A and Classifcation_B refer to the post linked above.

 # Citation
 If you use or build upon this work, please cite or reference: